csauve/alpine/README.md

 * Game: Halo CE
 * Triangulate faces: no

-After exporting, undo the application of modifiers.
-A future improvement could be [applying modifiers non-destructively][8] within the export script so this step isn't necessary.
-Another improvement could be supporting CLI arguments and invoking `blender` from a build script to export the JMS non-interactively.
+A future improvement is invoking `blender` from a build script to export the JMS non-interactively.

 ### Textures (todo)